guimeira/ci20131/README.md

 English
 ---------

-This is the source code of a simple project developed for the Inteligent Control subject at Federal University of Espirito Santo.
+This is the source code of a simple project developed for the Intelligent Control subject at Federal University of Espirito Santo.

 It's a pretty simple project using single-layer perceptrons to implement logic circuits.
 In this project, I've built an 8-bit adder.